Jackson Hole Shooting Experience

 Accessory rail.
 If you plan to add a laser or flashlight, some models offer a rail at the bottom of the gun in front of the trigger.

-Update Summer 2015:We have invested in several more 1911’s since I wrote the above article, so I will offer some additional thoughts.
+We have invested in several more 1911’s since I wrote the above article, so I will offer some additional thoughts.
 First, we purchased a Sig Sauer Molon Labe 1911 for about $1,100.
-It is “ok” but not great.
+It is “okay” but not great.
 I would not recommend one.
 Next, I found an old Les Baer 1911, which I love.
-The fit is very tight and it shoots very well.
+The fit is very tight, and it shoots very well.
 Herb Hazen replaced some of the “cheap” internal parts with higher quality parts, and it is a great gun!

 Next, I bought a used STI Edge 2011 in 9mm.
 Wow!
-This baby almost shoots itself, it is smooth, fast and accurate! it is the best 1911 pistol I own.
+This baby almost shoots itself, it is smooth, fast, and accurate!
+It is the best 1911 pistol I own.
 If a bit over $2k is right for you, you will not be sorry!
-Next, while at the shot show, my wife won/purchased an STI .40 S&W 1911.
-It is tricked out and while not an official “race gun” it is a thing of beauty.
+Next, while at the SHOT show, my wife won/purchased an STI .40 S&W 1911.
+It is tricked out and while not an official “race gun,” it is a thing of beauty.
 Retail price would have been about $3k.

 Since then, I have purchased several more STI Rangemasters for clients, and I love them!